So many people ask me why would gardeners want to grow aconite’s in their garden considering how toxic this plant is.

 My garden is located in USDA Hardiness Zone 5/6, depending on what hardiness zone map you look at.

-The deep blue color really stands out and catches your attention not to mention, other than Hellebores, there is not much in bloom in gardens in colder climates during this late fall and early winter months.
+The deep blue color really stands out and catches your attention not to mention, other than Hellebores, there is not much in bloom in gardens in colder climates during the late fall and early winter months.

 Why Would Gardeners Want To Grow Aconitums In Their Garden?
 Reason #2

 Due to the toxicity of this plant, I do not mess with it.